webscreens/screen-enumeration/EXPLAINER.md

 One advantage of asynchronous APIs is that they are non-blocking.
-Given the privacy concerns with screen enumeration, it is possible that the API can only expose screens if the user has granted permission.
+Given the privacy concerns with screen enumeration, it is possible that the API can only expose screen information if the user has granted permission.
 In this case, asynchronicity is preferable as it allows the script to continue processing any logic that does not depend on the result of the permission check, while the user interacts with the display chooser UI.

 ### **Container class**: `Display` (new) vs `Screen` (existing)

 Some of the desired display properties already exist in the `Screen` interface.
-Although extending this interface to include the remaining properties reduces the surface area of screen-related APIs, it poses a potential privacy concern since the properties of the window's current screen would be exposed without the user's permission via the existing synchronous `window.screen` API.
+Although extending this interface to include the remaining properties reduces the surface area of screen-related APIs, it poses a potential privacy concern since the properties of the window's current display would be exposed without the user's permission via the existing synchronous `window.screen` API.
 Thus, the preferred option is to create a new `Display` object, which duplicates some properties but ensures that privacy-sensitive properties will always be exposed asynchronously after checking for the user's permission.